SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 Duration: 0:05:00

-You have a choice to pick either of the following options:
+In this walk through you have a choice to pick either of the following options:
-1. Scan our NYC Taxi Kafka cluster (which we recommend as it will help you setup to scan your own clusters) or
+1. Scan our demo NYC Taxi Kafka cluster (which we recommend as it will help you setup to scan your own clusters) or
 2. Download one of our pre-scanned Discovery file

 You will find some prerequisites for both options below.